 One of the things that we get asked often is, “Is prime rib and ribeye the same thing?”.
 Our answer?
 Yes and no. Unlike some of the other steak cuts we prepare, prime rib roast and ribeye are actually from the same cut of beef.
 Their main differences lie in the way they’re prepared.
 So, let’s dig a little deeper to find out why these cuts have different names.

-What is Ribeye?
-Where Does it Come From?
+What is Ribeye and Where Does it Come From?

 You may see ribeye referred to in several ways, like ribeye or rib eye and rib steak.
 Don’t get too hung up on the names; the ribeye has many but they all generally refer to the same cut.
 This cut comes from the rib area of the animal, hence the “rib” portion of its name.
 The cut is from the rib roast, which usually includes rib bone.
 But, to become a ribeye cut, the bone is usually removed before cooking, leaving the tender, flavorful part to enjoy.

-What is Prime Roast and Where Does It Come From?
+What is Prime Rib and Where Does It Come From?

 The prime roast comes from the same part of the animal the ribeye does: the rib area.
 So, is prime rib ribeye?
 Not quite.
 Ribeye and prime roast may come from the same cut of beef, but the ribeye is cut from that rib section before it’s cooked.
 In contrast, the prime rib is cut from the full rib roast after it’s cooked.
 Is rib roast the same as prime roast or ribeye?
 Again, no. But, both the ribeye and prime rib are cut from the rib roast.
 Prime ribeye steak cuts are larger than ribeye cuts since they include the ribeye and, usually, the bone.